FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 1. Drag an Inject node onto the canvas.
 2. Drag an HTTP Request node onto the canvas, double-click on it, and set the URL to `https://api.slingacademy.com/v1/sample-data/files/customers.json`.
-3. Drag a Link-out node onto the canvas.
+3. Drag a Link-out node onto the canvas, I am using Link nodes to separate flow groups for different ETL phases to enhance organization, although you can directly connect nodes or maintain a single flow group.
 4. Connect the Inject node's output to the input of the HTTP Request node and the HTTP Request node's output to the input of the Link-out node.

 Now, if you add a Debug node after the HTTP Request node, you will see an array of objects containing customer data in the Debug panel.
 Each object has properties such as `first_name`, `last_name`, `email`, and others.